dhairyagupta2603/DAC_task1_regression/README.md

 ## Dataset

-The dataset used is the [Name of the Dataset](Download link) from (source of download e.g Kaggle).
-If the task is a classification task, then you must specify the number of classes and give a 1 line description of each class as follows(example of Iris Dataset).
+The dataset used is the [Possum Regression](https://www.kaggle.com/abrambeyer/openintro-possum) from Kaggle.
 The class labels are:
 <br>
 **1. Case:** Observation number
 <br>
 **2. Site:** The site number where the possum was trapped